 End-of-life for Drupal versions: hey, what does it mean?

 End-of-life, or EOL, is the moment when official support for a particular Drupal version drops.
 The Drupal team stops watching over it and creates no more updates and patches for it, including those in the security area.
 This means more vulnerabilities to hacker attacks and, of course, no new features.

 For example, February 24, 2016, was the EOL for Drupal 6.
-The service of upgrades from Drupal 6 to Drupal 7 or 8 became a very popular one with our Drupal team, because many customers applied for that.
+The service of Drupal 6 to 8 migration became a very popular one with our Drupal team, because many customers applied for that.
 By the way, if you are still using Drupal 6, it’s high time to upgrade — better late than never!